Immersed Boundary Double Layer Method: An introduction of methodology on the Helmholtz equation

-In this paper, we present the new \textit{Immersed Boundary Double Layer (IBDL) method}, which is able to achieve the same order of accuracy as the original IB constraint method away from the boundary, while only requiring a small number of iterations of a Krylov method.
-We derive, implement, and analyze this method for the 2-D Helmholtz and Poisson problems with Dirichlet boundary conditions.
-This is a first step towards applying the method to Stokes and Navier-Stokes flows with rigid bodies.
-With the drastically improved efficiency, the method has the potential to be utilized in moving domains and 3-D problems without the need for stiff parameters or preconditioners.
+\chII{In this paper, we present an introduction to the new \textit{Immersed Boundary Double Layer (IBDL) method}, as it applies to scalar elliptic PDEs.
+This is a first step towards applying the method to Stokes and Navier-Stokes flows with rigid bodies, which will be presented in a forthcoming work.
+The method is} able to achieve the same order of accuracy as the original IB constraint method away from the boundary, while only requiring a small number of iterations of a Krylov method. \chI{In particular, as we show in the results section, we see iteration counts that range from $10$ to $2500$ times smaller than those of the IB constraint method, depending on the domain and boundary value problem.
+Furthermore, unlike those of the IB constraint method, these iteration counts are essentially independent of the grid point spacing.} We derive, implement, and analyze this method for the 2-D Helmholtz and Poisson problems with Dirichlet boundary conditions\cha{, and we also implement the method for the 3-D Helmholtz problem.} With the drastically improved efficiency, the method has the potential to be utilized in moving domains without the need for stiff parameters or preconditioners.
 Additionally, while the original constraint method applies only to Dirichlet problems, our new method can also be used for Neumann boundary conditions.